HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Near- and far pointers are very similar, the only difference is in how the offset is computed and that near pointer have to advance by one byte while far pointers advance by one word.

 ###Huffman compression###
-Id's implementation of the Huffman compression algorithm uses a 255 node large Huffman tree stored as a flat array where each node consist of two word, and node number 255 is always the root node.
+Id's implementation of the Huffman compression algorithm uses a 255 node large Huffman tree stored as a flat array where each node consist of two words, and node number 255 (inde 254) is always the root node.
 Here is how the nodes work: a byte called the *node value* is being kept track of, it is initially 254, the array position of the root node of the tree.
 From there the input of the compressed stream is being read bit-wise, if the bit is `0` the node value is set to the node's first word, otherwise to the node's second word.
-If the node value is less than 256 (number hard-coded) the node value is written as a byte (an unsigned number <256 fits inside a byte) and the node pointer is reset back to the root node.
+If the node value is less than 256 (i.e. within the value range of a byte) the node value is written as a byte and the node pointer is reset back to the root node.
 Otherwise, if the node value is eaqual to or greater than 256 the node pointer is set to the node at array index (node value - 256).

 #### Pseudocode ####
 Since the input cannot be read bit-wise it has to be read one byte at a time and then the input byte is being examined using a masking byte.
 This byte starts out as 0x01 and is bitewise ANDed with the input byte to decide which path down the tree to take.
 Afterwards the 1-bit of the masking byte is left-shifted by one to be able to examine the next input-bit.
-Once the mask byte reached 0x80 the masking bit is all the way to the right, so we need to reset it back to 0x01 and read the next input byte.
+Once the mask byte reached 0x80 the masking bit is all the way to the left, so we need to reset it back to 0x01 and read the next input byte.

 	Constants: root = 254